Is it worthwhile applying for grants?

 - Payment of grant

-From this sequence of events you can already see that most applications are heavy on process and if you get it wrong it will bite you on the bum.
-We’ve seen it a number of times and there is nothing more frustrating that spending a lot of time on an application only to fall at the last hurdle because your paper trail is not in order.
+From this sequence of events, you can already see that most applications are heavy on process and if you get it wrong it will bite you on the bum.
+We’ve seen it a number of times and there is nothing more frustrating than spending a lot of time on an application only to fall at the last hurdle because your paper trail is not in order.
 It is absolutely vital to read through all the guidelines, understand what is required from you and then follow those instructions to the letter.

 It is also important to understand that the entire process will usually take months rather than weeks from start to finish so if you need grant funding urgently then think again.
 Avoid the temptation to complete your project spend before receiving your grant offer because that will almost certainly invalidate your claim.
 You also need to be aware that grant funding is usually paid on a retrospective basis so you will need to arrange 100% of the funding for your project and then claim it back afterwards.

 To the uninitiated, grant application forms can seem very complex and intimidating and applicants will find them littered with terms like GVA, state aid, and de minimis, and requiring projections of future turnover, staff numbers and profitability etc. If you do not understand something then either email or call up the grant provider and ask.
 Their staff members are usually helpful and knowledgeable and you are unlikely to be asking a question that they have not heard before.
-However, in most cases they are not there to complete the application for you so the onus is still on you to understand what is required, gather the information, and make a good case.
+However, in most cases, they are not there to complete the application for you so the onus is still on you to understand what is required, gather the information, and make a good case.

 As in all aspects of business life, applying for grants is a skill and can be a challenge to get right.
 Seek out expert help to reduce your own stress levels and improve the chances of success.